 Is it any good?

-The low-budget original The Purge (2013) made enough money to quickly justify a sequel, whether anyone wanted one or not.
-Whereas the first movie focused on a stressful situation, THE PURGE: ANARCHY seems to be more interested in sympathetic characters.
+Whereas the low-budget original The Purge focused on a stressful situation, THE PURGE: ANARCHY seems to be more interested in sympathetic characters.
 But the ambiguous theme of the previous movie, the thought-provoking concept of whether the end justified the means, is now gone.